dmsl/smartlib/Webpage/README.txt

 4. Restore permissions of CONFIG.PHP to 0755.

+5. Register the first user
+(will be the OWNER user -- full privileges: can create admin's)

-5. Change your logos in images directory
+6. Change your logos in images directory